theaquamarine/windows-powershell-docs/docset/windows/netadapter/new-netadapteradvancedproperty.md

 ## DESCRIPTION
 The **New-NetAdapterAdvancedProperty** cmdlet creates an advanced property for the network adapter.
-The intention is that network adapter manufacturers can use this cmdlet to manage advanced properties that are not directly supported by Windows Server® 2012 and later.
+The intention is that network adapter manufacturers can use this cmdlet to manage advanced properties that are not directly supported by Windows Server??
+2012 and later.
 This cmdlet is the cmdlet in the network adapter family that creates a registry key.
 All other cmdlets read or modify existing registry entries.
 The use of wildcards in the network adapter identifier, either in the *Name* or *InterfaceDescription* parameters, is not supported.